 4. チーズスイートホーム (Chi’s Sweet Home)

 This is another one of these mangas with short & cute stories.
 A little bit like Shirokuma Café.
-Like I already mentioned I’m usually not into these kind of comics, but the stories about a little cat exploring a new home are really cute.
+Like I already mentioned I’m usually not into these kinds of comics, but the stories about a little cat exploring a new home are really cute.
 And it really hurts me to describe something as cute but there is no way around this word when you want to describe Chi’s Sweet Home.
 It’s a super sweet story about a little kitten even your mother would like.
 Good for us: The vocab and story are really easy to grasp.
 The pictures are nearly always self-explanatory and hands down there is not that much going on story-wise.
-But for everyone who is just starting to read something in Japanese this is a good one to begin with.
+But for everyone who is just starting to read something in Japanese, this is a good one, to begin with.
 Trust me you don’t want to start with something overly complicated.
 It’s just too frustrating and when you begin reading Japanese it should be a rewarding experience.

 Buy the manga: チーズスイートホーム

-For me it’s very important that I don’t have to read those super tiny fonts especially when the text is written in Japanese.
+For me, it’s very important that I don’t have to read those super tiny fonts especially when the text is written in Japanese.
 And it really doesn’t make sense to print manga in these super tiny formats which Jump normally uses when it’s actually all about the pictures.
 To give you a hint how these manga compare in size I made another picture for you.
 Hope this helps.
-The smallest Yotsubato and Chi’s Sweet Home are “one size” bigger than he average Jump manga and quite comfortable to read.
+The smallest Yotsubato and Chi’s Sweet Home are “one size” bigger than the average Jump manga and quite comfortable to read.
 So you don’t have to worry about these.

 I hope you like the post.
 Please drop me a line in the comments and if you’re kind enough I’ll soon post the second part with even more awesome and easy to read manga for Japanese beginners.